-Where the absence is longer than 2 days or there are concerns about the authenticity or frequency of the illness, the academy will ask for medical evidence, such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
+Where the absence is longer than 2 days or there are concerns about the authenticity or frequency of the illness, the academy/school will ask for medical evidence, such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
 We will not ask for medical evidence unnecessarily.

-If the academy/school remains concerned about the authenticity or frequency of the illness, the absence will be recorded as unauthorised.
+If the academy/school remains concerned about the authenticity or frequency of the illness, the absence will be recorded as unauthorised, and parents will be notified of this in advance.